Jakeman582/File-Metadata-Server/README.md

 ## File Metadata Server ##

 This is a networking based project where several clients have the ability (once authenticated) to get certain sets of file metadata.
+The csapp library is used to help facilitate networking and robust reading and writing of files.
+Provided by the authors of *Computer Systems: A Programmer's Perspective, 2nd edition*.

 **filed**